ZhihaoPENG-CityU/TIP22---AASSC-Net/README.md

 URL_IEEE:

-We have added remarks in the code, the specific details can correspond to the explanation in the paper.
-The better clustering perfromance ca be obtained by fine-tuning the hyperparameters.
+We have added remarks in the code, where the specific details can correspond to the explanation in the paper.
+A better clustering performance can be obtained by fine-tuning the hyperparameters.
 For example, the hyperparameters of UMIST is: [reg1: 1000 reg2: 0.001 reg3: 0.1], where regs 1-3 denotes \lambda_1, \lambda_2, and \beta respectively in this paper.

 We appreciate it if you use this code and cite our paper, which can be cited as follows,
 > @article{peng2021adaptive, <br>